-They hear not my sighs, and they heed not my pain;
+They hear not my sighs, and they heed not my pain:

-Ah, well-a-day!
+They hear not my sighs, and they heed not my pain; Ah, well-a-day!
 My poor heart!

 The Heavens I view with their azure bright skies;

 Ah, well-a-day!
 My poor heart!

 But heaven to me are still her bright eyes;

 Ah, well-a-day!
 My poor heart!